chrisnienart/amplefocus-alt/README.md

 # Amplefocus *Alternative*
+tl dr; Download the plugin [here]()

-This is an [Amplenote plugin](https://www.amplenote.com/help/developing_amplenote_plugins) that makes gives an alternative setup to the official [Amplefocus plugin](https://public.amplenote.com/XqCZ5b6qfsXQPRM8ZJRo8CrF).
+This is an [Amplenote plugin](https://www.amplenote.com/help/developing_amplenote_plugins) that gives an alternative setup to the official [Amplefocus plugin](https://public.amplenote.com/XqCZ5b6qfsXQPRM8ZJRo8CrF).

 ## Changes from the original plugin
 ### November 2024